hansomatig/handwriting-synthesis/readme.md

 ![](img/give_up.svg)

 ## Contribute
+Author:
+Sean Vasquez (sjvasquez)

-This project was intended to serve as a reference implementation for a research paper, but since the results are of decent quality, it may be worthwile to make the project more broadly usable.
+This project was intended to serve as a reference implementation for a research paper, but since the results are of decent quality, it may be worth wile to make the project more broadly usable.
 I plan to continue focusing on the machine learning side of things.
 That said, I'd welcome contributors who can:

   - Package this, and otherwise make it look more like a usable software project and less like research code.
   - Add support for more sophisticated drawing, animations, or anything else in this direction.
 Currently, the project only creates some simple svg files.

+Contributors:
+Sridhar Kamma (dharai)
+  - Upgraded scripts to work with Python 3.8.x and TensorFlow 2.4.0

+<Additional Contributors - Please add your info below)